CupertinoAppBar

 Overrides the text shown with the back chevron instead of automatically showing the

-previous route's title when automatically_imply_leading
+previous route's title when automatically_imply_leading is True.

 Note

-Has no effect if leading
+Has no effect if leading is not None or if

-automatically_imply_leading
+automatically_imply_leading is False.

 title